Milstein Center for Teaching and Learning

 The Movement Lab is designed for experimentation and exploration at the intersection of dance, performance, and technology.
 It is a flexible, modular space for movement research, production, collaboration, and interdisciplinary interaction.
 The Lab’s trans-media function serves to enhance critical thinking and learning through body-and-brain connection as it seeks to explore emerging trajectories in art science and technology.
 The facility can be reserved for collaborative research and practice that connects movement and performance to multidisciplinary discovery.

 The Center for Engaged Pedagogy (CEP) advances the practice of teaching and the experience of learning on Barnard’s campus.
-With its deep history and commitment to academic excellence and close faculty-student interaction, Barnard has from its inception been an ever-evolving laboratory for innovative teaching and engaged learning.
+With its deep history and commitment to academic excellence and close faculty-student interaction, Barnard has from its inception been an ever-evolving hub for innovative teaching and engaged learning.
 The CEP continues to build on that history as it gathers, connects, and expands best pedagogic practices, and offers new methodologies and support-systems for student learning.

 The Barnard Center for Research on Women (BCRW) is an academic research center that brings scholars and activists together through its working groups, public events, publications, and multimedia projects to advance intersectional social justice feminist analyses and to promote social transformation.
 BCRW is committed to vibrant and engaged research, pedagogy, art, and activism, supporting the work of scholars and activists to create new knowledge and to challenge and refine how we understand the world around us.
 Since its founding in 1971, the BCRW has cultivated collaborative and accountable relationships with community organizations, activists, and cultural workers in New York City, across the US, and transnationally.
 From its signature annual Scholar and Feminist Conference to its peer-reviewed journal S&F Online, unique collection of feminist social movement ephemera (housed in the Barnard College Archives), constantly expanding video archive, and recently inaugurated Social Justice Initiative, BCRW remains committed to critical feminist engagement with the academy and the world.